Embedding with seamless JsConnect

 That’s it!
 The value of

 - The above example is for blog comments.
-For a full forum embed, use the code provided under “Forum Embed” in the Dashboard.
+For a full community embed, use the code provided under “Forum Embed” in the Dashboard.